johnwcowan/lisp-koans/ai-koans.md

 The teacher Jain came by.

-Sarah said, "The program!
+Sarah said, “The program!
 Its recursion is overflowing.
-Can you help?"
+Can you help?”

 Without hesitation Jain told Sarah to wear a tail.